 This white paper, from the Colorado State Library, details research on why eliminating fines and fees, especially on children's materials, provides greater access to library materials for all residents--and how this results in little to no negative financial effect.

 - SPELL --Supporting Parents in Early Literacy through Libraries--was a project funded by a National Leadership Grant from the Institute of Museum and Library Services.
-Learn about the project at its website, including the blueprint of recommendations, and find the project's research tools here.
+Learn about the project at its website, including the blueprint of recommendations.

-- Baby and Toddler Storytime Kits Available for Check Out!
+- Temporarily on Hold: Baby and Toddler Storytime Kits Available for Check Out!